-Priest Associate.
+Associate for Worship and Spiritual Formation.
 The Reverend Joani Peacock is very happy to be serving at Emmanuel.
 She and Chuck share a common heritage.
 Joani is a native Washingtonian who grew up in a big chaotic Catholic family.
 She went to Catholic school all the way through college.
 But the good sisters told her to stop asking nagging questions!
 Long story short, she found her home in the Episcopal Church.
 Joani's home parish was Immanuel on the Hill and she graduated from VTS in 1994.
 She lived in Del Ray for 20 years and all 3 of her children are proud graduates of TC Williams.
-Joani has served four parishes in the Diocese of Virginia, most recently All Saints, Sharon Chapel.
-She also works at VTS in the library - which is a bit like heaven for a bibliophile.
-On campus, she has also been a colloquy mentor and a mental health evangelist.
-Joani is a big believer in the Great Commandment, "Love the Lord your God with all your heart, all your soul, with all your mind, and all your strength."
+Joani has served five parishes in the Diocese of Virginia both as associate and rector.
+She also was on staff at Bishop Payne Library at Virginia Seminary for seven years assisting students in their research and spending other people's money on books - which is a bit like heaven for a bibliophile.
+To channel her love of books, Joani now is a regular volunteer at the Library of Congress.
+At VTS she has also been a colloquy mentor and a mental health evangelist.
+Joani's blog Unorthodox & Unhinged on mental health and spirituality was the inspiration for the Story District production of Mind Over Matter: True Stories about Living with Mental Illness.
+Joani is a big believer in the Great Commandment, which summarizes her theology for all of parish ministry: "Love the Lord your God with all your heart, and with all your soul, and with all your mind,;..and love your neighbor as yourself."
 Emphasis on mind.
-And so, she has a great passion for Christian formation and education.
-She loves to sing (even though Sister Inez Patricia kicked her out of the Glee Club).
-On Sundays you might just see her singing with the sopranos.
+And so, she has a great passion for Christian education and works closely with the Adult Spiritual Formation Ministry Team.
+Joani's primary ministry at Emmanuel is as "parish liturgist" planning Sunday worship and special services in concert with the Rector and Music Director.
+She also loves to sing (even though Sister Inez Patricia kicked her out of the Glee Club) Once in a blue moon, you might just see her singing with the sopranos.

 PS - Behind Joani is a discarded window from Emmanuel's renovation over twenty years ago.
 On her way to VTS on election day 1992, she found it in the church's trash!
 It has been on her mantel ever since.